Table of Contents

 kl-disabled-configurations '(org magit))))

-It is possible to override or add bindings by defining functions named kl/pre-config-<NAME> and kl/post-config-<NAME> in dotspacemacs/user-init.
-They are respectively called just before and after the actual configuration of keybindings in this layer, so you don't have to think about when to apply the configuration by yourself. <NAME> is the name of the configuration you want to customize, they are listed under the Configuration section.
+It is possible to override or add key bindings, by defining functions named kl/pre-config-<NAME> and kl/post-config-<NAME> in dotspacemacs/user-init.
+They are called just before and after the actual configuration of the key bindings in this layer.
+You don't have to think about when to apply the configuration by yourself. <NAME> is the name of the configuration you want to customize, they are listed under the Configuration section.

 Example: